juhasev/sample-ninja-help/member-app-edit-banner-dialog.md

 - **Action button takes users to** the page a panelist lands after clicking the action button.

 ### Cloning banners
 You may clone existing banners by clicking on the clone button at the end of each row.
+The clone keeps the original banner's locale.

 > Please note that you will have to reupload the banner image when you do so.